makerdao/mips/MIP63/MIP63.md

 > Network Name: The name of the Keeper Network
 > - Short Name: All-caps machine name of the network
+> - Window Size: In Blocks
 > - Budget: DAI / day.
-> - Buffer Min: In DAI
+> - Minimum Payment: In DAI
 > - Buffer Max: In DAI
 > - Address: Address which dss-vest streams DAI to.
 > - Date Added: (yyyy-mm-dd)